-Iran's pharmaceutical market is garnering significantly more attention in light of the gradual easing of sanctions, with the country's pharmaceutical expenditure valued at IRR60,704bn (USD2.35bn) in 2014.
+Iran's pharmaceutical market is garnering significantly more attention in light of the removal of almost all sanctions, with the country's pharmaceutical expenditure valued at IRR69,545bn (USD1.93bn) in 2015.
 A lack of quality and reliable information is a problem associated with assessing Iran's pharmaceutical market, and there is no data available regarding the split between patented and generic medicines.
-However, given the issues in recent years regarding international sanctions, generic medicines will command the highest market share.
-Per capita spending on pharmaceuticals was a mere USD30 in 2014, among the lowest regionally.
+However, given the issues in recent years regarding international sanctions, generic medicines will still command the highest market share.
+Per capita spending on pharmaceuticals was a mere USD24 in 2015, among the lowest regionally.

-As of 2014, Iran's healthcare market was valued at IRR695,672bn (USD21.88bn) with public spending accounting for 41% of the market in value terms.
-Healthcare expenditure per capita stood at USD280, accounting for 4% of Iran's economy in the same year.
+As of 2015, Iran's healthcare market was valued at IRR810,998bn (USD22.53bn) with public spending accounting for 41% of the market in value terms.
+Healthcare expenditure per capita stood at USD285, accounting for almost 5% of Iran's economy in the same year.
 Out-of-pocket payments fund half of overall healthcare expenditure.

 Iran's epidemiological profile is dominated by non-communicable diseases, which represent three quarters of all deaths.
-According to the World Health Organization, cardiovascular diseases (46%) were the leading cause of deaths in 2014, followed by cancers (13%) and other non-communicable diseases (11%).
-BMI's Burden of Disease Database (BoDD) estimates that 7.5mn disability-adjusted life years (DALYs) were lost to non-communicable diseases in 2014 - a much greater burden in comparison to the 1.6mn DALYs lost to communicable diseases.
+According to the World Health Organization (WHO), cardiovascular diseases (46%) were the leading cause of deaths in 2014, followed by cancers (13%) and other non-communicable diseases (11%).
+BMI's Disease Database estimates that 7.6mn disability-adjusted life years (DALYs) were lost to non-communicable diseases in 2015 - a much greater burden in comparison to the 1.6mn DALYs lost to communicable diseases.